ade0003/link-saver/README.md

 # link-saver
-A simple Chrome extension to save links and view them later in a dashboard.
+A  Chrome extension to organize links and view them later in a dashboard.
 Built using vanilla HTML, CSS, and JavaScript (no frameworks).